 If the digging behavior starts when they are bored, implementing extra exercise may be enough to end the behavior.
 By tiring him out a bit more each day, they will no longer feel the need to turn to any destructive behavior.
 A well-exercised pup is often a well-behaved pup is something to remember.

 It’s extremely hard for a dog to ignore critters that make their way into your yard.
 Because of this, you will often need to eliminate the pest from your yard to see a decrease in your dog’s digging habits.
 Just be sure that your pest control option is safe for your pup.
 You can ask your veterinarian about recommended products or call in a professional pest control team that uses pet-safe methods.

 If your dog likes to dig and create dens, it may benefit from the addition of a dog shelter in your yard.
 You can place a cozy dog house in the areas that they usually dig, offering them a safe space to call their own.
 You can even fill the dog house with dirt if it seems like they truly enjoy the digging aspect.

 Put Up Obstacles

 If you notice digging near the base of your fence, you may need to make it more challenging for them to dig in that area.
 You can do this by placing stones at the base of the fence, planting bushes around the perimeter of the yard, or any other obstacle that can keep your pup away.
 It’s also important to neuter your escape artist dog if they are still intact, as their hormones will cause an overwhelming urge to escape and find females.

 One of the best ways to prevent your dog from digging is by offering other distractions when they are outside.
 You can do this by playing a game of fetch, playing tug of war, or any other activity that will offer them mental stimulation outside of digging.
-These activities can also help in offering them extra exercise.
+These activities can also help by offering them extra exercise.